thomas-mauran/LinkedOut/docs/tad.md

 ## Kubernetes deployment

 We chose to deploy our microservices architecture on a Kubernetes cluster to take advantage of its container orchestration capabilities, scalability, and resilience and to improve our understanding of this tool.
-The production environment is deployed on a k3s cluster hosted on a proxmox virtual machine at Polytech.
+The production environment is deployed on a k3s cluster hosted on a Proxmox virtual machine at Polytech.
 We used Kustomize to manage the configuration of the different services and to make the deployment easier.

 ## Mobile App